albar965/littlenavmap-manual/src/en/PROFILE.rst

 Profile Display
 ~~~~~~~~~~~~~~~

-The colors and symbols of the elevation profile follow the style of the
+The colors, symbols and font of the elevation profile follow the style of the
 main map as set in the options dialog.
 Colors,
 patterns and symbols for airports, navaids, procedures, active and
 passed flight plan legs are the same.
 The profile display also follows